SpagYeti/website/README.md

 # Things that I would implement going forward:
 1. Web site responsiveness - For now, the website is static.
 Therefore, it looks god-awful on any device that does not have a wide screen.
-2. More detailed site pages - For now, the the secondary web pages are severley lacking content.
+2. More detailed site pages - For now, the secondary web pages are severley lacking content.
 3. Use of semantic HTML to eradicate the current headache inducing use of a div soup.